elasticpath/composable-frontend/packages/d2c-schematics/schematic/files/README.md

 ### Testing

-To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
-That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.
+To test locally, install `@elasticpath/mason-cli` globally and use the `mason-cli` command line tool.

 Check the documentation with